karlabbabic/outbreak-probabilities/src/outbreak_probabilities/README.md

-This directory holds the package `outbreak_probabilities`.
+This directory is the source of the package `outbreak_probabilities`.

 It holds the following: